wbolster/plyvel/doc/installation.rst

 .. rubric:: Next steps

-Continue with the :doc:`tutorial <tutorial>` to see how to use Plyvel.
+Continue with the :doc:`user guide <user>` to see how to use Plyvel.

 .. vim: set spell spelllang=en: